Liu Shan: Early life

 Liu Shan was the eldest son of the warlord Liu Bei and was born to Liu Bei's concubine Lady Gan.
 In 208, Liu Bei's rival Cao Cao, who had by then occupied most of northern China, launched a campaign on Jing Province.
 During his retreat south, Liu Bei was caught up by an elite cavalry force led by Cao Cao at the Battle of Changban, and forced to leave behind Lady Gan and Liu Shan to resume his escape.
 Liu Bei's general Zhao Yun stayed behind to protect the family members of Liu Bei.
 Holding the infant Liu Shan in his arms, Zhao Yun led the mother and child to safety.
-(It appears likely that Lady Gan had died sometime before 209, because when Liu Bei's wife Lady Sun effectively divorced Liu Bei in 211, Liu Shan was in her custody.)

-An alternative story of Liu Shan's early life was given in A Brief History of Wei by Yu Huan.
+An alternative story of Liu Shan's early life was given in Yu Huan's Weilüe.
 It was said that Liu Shan, then already several years old, was separated from Liu Bei when the latter was attacked by Cao Cao in Xiaopei in 200.
 He somehow landed in Hanzhong and was sold by slave traders.
 Only when Liu Bei declared himself emperor in 221 was Liu Shan reunited with his father.
-However, this story was rejected by Pei Songzhi, who made annotations to Records of the Three Kingdoms, taking into account various other sources.
+Pei Songzhi included this account in his Annotated Records of the Three Kingdoms but refused to give it any credence.

 After Liu Bei declared himself emperor of Shu Han in 221, Liu Shan was formally made the crown prince.
 In the following year, Liu Bei left the capital Chengdu on a campaign against Sun Quan, who had sent his general Lü Meng to invade and seize Jing Province from Liu Bei in 219.
 Liu Bei was defeated at the Battle of Xiaoting and, having retreated to the city of Baidicheng, eventually died in 223.
 Before his death, Liu Bei entrusted the young Liu Shan to the care of his chancellor Zhuge Liang.
-Liu Bei even told Zhuge Liang to take the throne if Liu Shan proved to be incapable.
+Liu Bei made an ambiguous deathbed statement to Zhuge Liang about the possibility of Liu Shan's fitness to rule.
+The statement meant at minimum that Zhuge Liang was empowered to replace Liu Shan if the crown prince proved incapable, and may have indicated permission for Zhuge Liang to take the throne himself.